 Gradual typing in Python allows optional annotations to be added to dynamic variables to assign them types so that they can be statically checked.
 This lets Python programs contain both dynamic variables, while adding the error-checking benefits of statically typed variables.
 Python tools provide static type checkers that assist users in avoiding the misuse of declared types in Python.

-Python also has the vulnerability that change of logical representation (e.g., meters to feet) are not enforced by the general type system.
+Python also has the vulnerability that changes in logical representation (e.g., meters to feet) are not enforced by the general type system.
 Programmers can use dedicated libraries to manage such types or can create their own using classes.

 6.2.2 Avoidance mechanisms for language users